CBLRIT/ECG-Viewer/README.md

 Clicking on a graph will produce a window as shown below.
 ![](imgs/5.png?raw=true)

+Controls for navigating the graph:
+- Click-n-drag (upper-left to lower-right): Zoom in on area
+- Click-n-drag (lower-right to upper-left): Zoom out
+- Ctrl + click-n-drag: Pan

+The lower text boxes allow for manual focus of the graph.
+`Start offset` sets the where the left side of the graph is aligned.
+`Length` sets how much the x-axis contains.

 The menu `Filter` on this lead window has all of the filter options available to filter just this lead.

 ####<a name="2.2.1"></a>2.2.1.
 Detrending [[top](#top)]